Creating a Prayer Bubble over your church

 Sunday mornings are undoubtedly the times of the greatest spiritual attack individuals and families face each week.
 We have all heard in our churches the stories of those trying to get to church on time: fighting amongst siblings, mystery stains on clothing, sudden sickness, shoes getting lost, arguments among spouses, etc. Pastors, staff, church leaders, teachers, etc. are not immune either!

 One congregation we have worked with is in the process of adopting what they call an “under the radar prayer ministry” that targets these issues specifically on Sundays.
-They are developing teams to do the following:
+They are developing and training teams to do the following:

 2. Parking Lot Intercession: Obviously, not every church will have the need for parking lot attendants; however, some larger churches provide cheerful people who are basically the front-line for prayer covering those who are driving onto the church property.
 These folks, behind the smiles and helpful hand-waving to direct cars to parking places, are being trained to pray for every person and/or family that drives in.
 They pray for peace, for restoration of joy, for the repairing of any brokenness in relationships, for resolution of conflicts among family members, and especially that each one will have a fresh encounter with Jesus!